MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/autodesk-recap-photo.md

 ms.reviewer: v-brycho
 ---

-# Use Autodesk ReCap Photo to create 3D models for Dynamics 365 mixed-reality applications
+# Use Autodesk ReCap Photo to create 3D models

 This tutorial guides you through the process of using Autodesk ReCap Photo photogrammetry software to create 3D models that can be used with Microsoft Dynamics 365 mixed-reality applications.